 As the fiduciary for charitable funds, the Foundation is responsible for ensuring than an investment strategy is aligned with the charitable purposes and philanthropic goals of each donor.
 To enhance efficiency and reduce the cost of operations, contributions to funds are pooled with donations from other donors for investment management and administrative purposes.
 Upon creating a fund, the Foundation assigns it to one of the following pools:

 Invested for long-term growth with various investment managers.
-The actual and targeted asset allocation of this pool can be found here.
+The actual and targeted asset allocation of this pool can be found on our Financials page.
 The Foundation employs a third-party consultant to assist with asset allocation and conducts quarterly reviews with the Investment Committee to review the most up-to-date strategies.

 Designed for funds with short-term purposes or goals.
 Funds are generally deposited in a money market account with a goal of principal preservation.
 For funds that maintain a balance of over $1 million, donors may recommend their own money manager subject to Investment Committee approval and manager acceptance of GNOF Investment Policy.